 - When handling airbags always keep your body two feet away from the airbag.

-BMW Airbag Light Reset Using Carly for BMW
+How to reset BMW Airbag Light with Carly

 Passenger's occupancy sensor